A-R0n/d3-spatial/README.md

-Scalable Vector Graphic of a garage used to visualize spatial constraints
+Scalable Vector Graphic of a garage used to visualize spatial constraints.